ragavvenkatesan/yann/docs/source/index.rst

 your hand at the :ref:`tutorial` and the guide to :ref:`getting_started`.
 A user base discussion group is setup on `gitter`_ and also on `google groups`_.

+If you are here for the theano-tensorflow migration tool, click [here](http:://www.tf-lenet.readthedocs.io).

 .. image:: https://travis-ci.org/ragavvenkatesan/yann.svg?branch=master
     :target: https://travis-ci.org/ragavvenkatesan/yann